Analysing and visualising bike-sharing demand with outliers: Introduction and Background

-As a component of sustainable urban mobility, bike-sharing is on the rise in cities around the world \citep{Shaheen2010}.
-However, careful planning is required to make it more attractive than fuel-based mobility alternatives and thereby maximise its positive environmental impact.
-In particular, bike-sharing systems require terminals to cover relevant locations and balanced inventory levels to ensure adequate service provision.
-When, for example, a terminal is mostly used to pick-up bikes, re-balancing ensures a steady supply and avoids service denials.
+As a component of sustainable urban mobility, bike-sharing is on the rise in cities around the world.
+Empirical research as exemplified by \citet{teixeira2021empirical} and \citet{blazanin2022scooter} has been dedicated to highlighting requirements and beneficial impacts of the related modal shifts in urban transport.
+As pointed out in the related references, careful planning is required to make so-called shared micromobility systems more attractive than less environmentally friendly alternatives, such as cars.
+While the concept of shared micromobility also includes e-scooters and dockless bike-shares, here, we focus on systems that rely on a set of dedicated stations.
+As, for example, \citet{luo2019comparative} point out, while dockless systems offer more convenience and equity to users, their CO2 footprint is significantly higher due to the reduced lifespan of vehicles.
+On the other hand, station-based sharing systems require carefully planned station locations and well-balanced inventory levels to ensure adequate service provision.
+When, for example, a station is mostly used to pick-up bikes, re-balancing ensures a steady supply and avoids service denials.

-Optimisation routines can be used to determine, for example, the best distribution of terminals across the service area \citep{Ciancio2017}, the best distribution of bikes across terminals \citep{Zhu2021}, and the best path for truck drivers to take when re-distributing bikes each day \citep{Schuijbroek2017}.
-Optimisation procedures that determine stock levels per terminal rely on predicted demand.
+Planning for bike-sharing operations means determining, for example, the best distribution of stations across the service area \citep{Ciancio2017}, the best distribution of bikes across stations \citep{Zhu2021}, and the best path for truck drivers to take when re-distributing bikes each day \citep{Schuijbroek2017}.
+When taking a pro-active approach to planning, optimisation procedures that determine stock levels per station rely on predicted demand.
+When taking a re-active approach, quick online decision-making is crucial to maintain a good service level.
 Since inefficient re-balancing operations are a major cost driver for operators \citep{Schuijbroek2017}, identifying demand outliers to improve efficiency in bike-sharing systems is highly important.
 Unaccounted-for outliers can affect bike-sharing systems in two ways: (i) outliers in historic data contaminate the forecasts used in future inventory management, and (ii) on the day demand levels may indicate that the schedule is non-optimal for the current day and drivers should be re-routed.